Microtis brownii

-Microtis brownii, commonly known as the sweet mignonette orchid or sweet onion orchid, is a species of orchid endemic to the south-west of Western Australia.
+Microtis brownii, commonly known as sweet mignonette orchid or sweet onion orchid, is a species of orchid endemic to the south-west of Western Australia.
 It has a single hollow, onion-like leaf and up to sixty small, green and white scented flowers well-spaced along the flowering stem.
 It usually grows in swampy places, flowers more prolifically after summer fires and sometimes forms very large colonies.

 Description

 Microtis brownii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, smooth, tubular leaf 150-500 mm long and 2-6 mm wide.
 Between five and fifty green to yellowish-green and white flowers are well-spaced along a flowering stem 300-600 mm tall.
 The flowers are scented, about 4 mm long and 3 mm wide.
 The dorsal sepal is about 4 mm long, 3 mm wide and forms a hood over the column.
 The lateral sepals are about 3 mm long with their tips rolled under.
 The petals are about 2.5 mm long and held under the dorsal sepal or alongside it.
 The labellum is about 4 mm long, 2 mm wide with crinkled edges and bends down to almost touch the ovary.
 Flowering occurs from November to January but more prolifically after fire the previous summer.